 One problem with elastic strings is that they don’t drive a soundboard very well.
 Rather than forcing the soundboard into vibration when they themselves vibrate, they tend to accommodate their own motion by stretching.
 The soundboard, if it has any inherent mass and rigidity of its own to speak of, scarcely moves.
 For this reason, a rubber band string instrument with a more fully realized soundboard/soundbox is likely to be disappointingly quiet; probably not much louder than the shoebox zither.
 And rubber band strings don’t lend themselves easily to the usual methods of sound amplification.
 They don’t work with magnetic pickups (the kind used on electric guitars), because magnetic pickups require a string of steel or other magnetic metal; latex doesn’t qualify.
 Rubber bands aren’t great candidates for piezo pickups either.
 Piezos need to attached a vibrating body to gather a signal; they are usually attached to or built into a bridge or soundboard.
 But since the rubber band string transmits very little of its vibratory movement to its bridge and soundboard, this too is a sub-optimal situation; the piezo is given very little vibration to respond to.

-However, I have found a couple of methods for elastic amplification.
+However, there are methods for elastic amplification.
 One is to use a magnetic pickup in a particular configuration that allows it to function as a bridge and pickup in one.
 This system is detailed below in the description of the instrument called The Noodles.
-The other amplification method is to mount rubber band strings on a styrofoam body with a piezo placed somewhere on the styrofoam.
+Another amplification method is to mount rubber band strings on a styrofoam body with a piezo placed somewhere on the styrofoam.
 A suitable styrofoam body, reinforced in appropriate ways, can have the right blend of strength and yeildingness to make this work where other materials would be less effective.
 This idea is detailed below in the description of the instrument called Styrovessel.

 The comparative weakness of elastic strings limits their suitability for instruments in which you need to cover a wide range of pitches in a set of strings of the same length.
 The primary example here is fretted instruments such as guitars.
 In a guitar, all the strings, when unfretted, are the same length.
 The highest and lowest strings are tuned two octaves apart.
 With elastic strings, it’s difficult to get that range in a set of strings of the same length.
 Even if you set the lowest string of the set as low as it can go without sounding and feeling ridiculously funky, it’s quite a challenge to get another string of the same length up to two octaves above that before the higher one breaks.
 Interestingly, making the lower strings thicker and heavier doesn’t help as much as you’d expect: in contrast to un-stretchy strings, when you have two elastic strings of the same length, making one much thinner than the other is only moderately helpful in allowing it to work for higher pitches.
 In my initial experiments with latex strings, the greatest range I was able to get in a set of strings all of the same length has been about an octave and a fourth.
 When I tried for anything greater than that, there was just too much tendency of the high string to break; if not immediately then inconveniently soon.
 But once again this gets into the question of materials — are there alternative materials that have the stretchiness and appealing tone of latex, but that are much stronger?
 I haven’t found any miracle solutions, but there are some helpful options.
 I’ll get into this question farther along in this article.